coderofsalvation/personality-insights/user-overview.md

 You can submit input as plain text, HTML, or JSON content, and the service can return its analysis in JSON or CSV format.
 For each personality characteristic, the service reports a *percentile*, which is a normalized score that describes the extent to which the author's writing exhibits a characteristic within a sample population.
 If requested, the service also returns a *raw score*, which is an absolute value that is not normalized for a sample population.

 If the input is timestamped, the service provides a summary of the author's writing habits with respect to day of week and time of day.
 If requested, the service also returns a likelihood score for each of its available consumption preferences.
-For more information about submitting a request and about the meaning of the different results, see [Requesting a profile](/docs/services/personality-insights/input.html) and [Interpreting the numeric results](/docs/services/personality-insights/output.html#numeric).
+For more information about submitting a request and about the meaning of the different results, see [Requesting a profile](/docs/services/personality-insights/input.html) and [Understanding a profile](/docs/services/personality-insights/output.html).

 ## Guidelines for providing sufficient input
 {: #overviewGuidelines}